wppconnect-team/wppconnect/docs/getting-started/creating-client.md

       disableSpins: true, // Will disable Spinnies animation, useful for containers (docker) for a better log
       disableWelcome: true, // Will disable the welcoming message which appears in the beginning
       updatesLog: true, // Logs info updates automatically in terminal
-      autoClose: 60000, // Automatically closes the venom-bot only when scanning the QR code (default 60 seconds, if you want to turn it off, assign 0 or false)
+      autoClose: 60000, // Automatically closes the wppconnect only when scanning the QR code (default 60 seconds, if you want to turn it off, assign 0 or false)
       createPathFileToken: false, //creates a folder when inserting an object in the client's browser, to work it is necessary to pass the parameters in the function create browserSessionToken
     },
     // BrowserSessionToken